Savvy Homebody

 Print Recipe

-Quick and easy fresh pineapple topping for cheesecake, that only needs 3 ingredients and less that 15 minutes to make.
-Great topping for store bought cheesecake or a decent homemade one.
+Quick and easy fresh pineapple cheesecake topping, only needs 3 ingredients and less than 15 minutes to make.
+Great topping for store-bought cheesecake or a decent homemade one.

 Course: Dessert